 However, although they get less attention, prebiotics may also play an important role in gut health.

-Although they get less attention, prebiotics may be just as important (or even more important) than probiotics for gut health.
-This is because they feed our friendly flora.
+Prebiotics are essentially compounds that feed on the friendly bacteria in the gut.
 These probiotic "backups" aren't digested or absorbed in your gastrointestinal (GI) tract; instead, they bypass your small intestine and head straight for your colon, where they promote a healthy gut environment.

-Prebiotics fall under several categories, including fructans (also called fructooligosaccharides or FOS) and resistant starch.
-Each feeds different types of gut flora including the key probiotic strain—Bifidobacterium—that helps with bowel regularity.
+Prebiotics fall under several categories, including fructans (also called fructooligosaccharides or FOS) and resistant starch, according to a research review published in Foods.
+Each feeds different types of gut flora including the key probiotic strain—Bifidobacterium—that helps with bowel regularity, according to a review of research published in Nutrients.
 The general rule is that to get labeled a "prebiotic" an ingredient must resist small-intestinal absorption, be fermented by intestinal microflora (probiotics), and stimulate healthy gut flora.

-If you're throwing together a salad, toss in some raw dandelion greens.
-About a quarter of its weight is prebiotics, and it also supports liver and kidney detoxification.
-Bonus points for adding prebiotic-fiber-loaded chickpeas!
-While I don't recommend them for first dates, raw garlic and raw onions (including scallions) are also great prebiotic food sources.
-To optimize gut health, incorporate soluble-fiber foods like apples, lentils, ground flaxseeds, and nuts, which slow digestion and steady your blood-sugar response.
+One way to incorporate prebiotics is through a nutritious salad with raw dandelion greens—about a quarter of its weight is prebiotics, and it also supports liver and kidney detoxification.
+Bonus points for adding prebiotic-fiber-loaded chickpeas.
+To optimize gut health, incorporate soluble-fiber foods in the salad like apples, lentils, ground flaxseeds, and nuts, which slow digestion and steady your blood-sugar response.